-MUTYH is located on the short arm of chromosome 1 (1p34.1) and is formed by 6 exons, encoding two major transcripts, which leads to 546 and 535 amino-acid long forms[35].
-Biallelic MUTYH germline mutations have been associated with AP predisposition leading to an autosomal recessive syndrome[10].
+MUTYH is located on the short arm of chromosome 1 (1p34.1) and is formed by 6 exons, encoding two major transcripts, which leads to 546 and 535 amino acid isoforms[35].
+Biallelic MUTYH germline mutations have been associated with AP predisposition, leading to an autosomal recessive syndrome[10].
 Because it is a recessive condition, there is no vertical transmission of the disease, and family history is often absent or is presented horizontally (siblings)[38].
-MUTYH-associated polyposis (MAP) is characterized by the presence of 10–100 adenomatous polyps in the colon rectum resembling AFAP, but in some cases, it may be accompanied by hyperplastic or serrated polyps[39].
+MUTYH-associated polyposis (MAP) is characterized by the presence of 10–100 adenomatous polyps in the colon rectum resembling AFAP, but in some cases it may be accompanied by hyperplastic or serrated polyps[39].
 A minor fraction of MAP presents classical forms of the disease with the detection of more than 100 adenomas.
 In contrast to APC, no relationship has been observed between the location of the mutation and the phenotype of the disease.
-Mutations located along all the gene have been described in MAP, but only two missense mutations, NM_001128425: c.1187G>A p.(Gly396Asp) and c.536A>G p.(Tyr179Cys), are the most prevalent in the Caucasians.
+Mutations located throughout the entire MUTYH have been described in MAP, but only two missense mutations, NM_001128425: c.1187G>A p.(Gly396Asp) and c.536A>G p.(Tyr179Cys), are the most prevalent in Caucasians.
 Other recurrent mutations have been described in more specific populations[40] (Figure 1B).

 POLE and POLD1

 POLE and POLD1 encode the catalytic subunits of the polymerase enzyme complexes ε (Polε) and δ (Polδ), respectively, which are the principal leading- and lagging-strand DNA polymerases during S phase[41].
 In addition, they also catalyze DNA synthesis in several DNA repair pathways, such as nucleotide excision repair (NER) or mismatch repair (MMR).
-Both POLE and POLD1 encompass not only a binding DNA region and polymerase domain but also an exonuclease domain, which confers proofreading capability by the recognition and removal of misincorporated nucleotides during DNA replication[42].
+Both POLE and POLD1 encompass not only a binding DNA region and polymerase domain, but also an exonuclease domain, which confers proofreading capability by the recognition and removal of misincorporated nucleotides during DNA replication[42].
 Polymerase proofreading activity, together with high base selectivity and the MMR pathway, are the main cellular mechanisms responsible for minimizing errors during DNA replication[43].
 Inactivating point mutations within the exonuclease domains lead to proteins with an active polymerase domain that lack proofreading activity, which causes high genetic instability during DNA replication.
-Indeed, somatic mutations within the exonuclease domains have been described in human cancer, leading to a high increase in the mutational rate[44].
+Indeed, somatic mutations within the exonuclease domains have been described in human cancer, leading to a high increase in mutational rates[44].
 Tumor mutations in the POLE exonuclease domain have been identified in 1%-2% of sporadic CRC and in 7%-12% of endometrial cancers, as well as in tumors of the brain, pancreas, ovary, breast and stomach, showing ultramutated and microsatellite-stable tumors[45].

-POLE is located on the long arm of chromosome 12 (12q24.33), consists of 49 exons, and encodes a 2286 amino-acid long protein.
+POLE is located on the long arm of chromosome 12 (12q24.33), consists of 49 exons, and encodes a 2,286 amino acid protein.
 Its exonuclease domain lies between codons 268 and 471[46].
-POLD1 is located on the long arm of chromosome 19 (19q13.33) and consists of 27 exons, encoding an 1133 amino-acid protein.
+POLD1 is located on the long arm of chromosome 19 (19q13.33) and consists of 27 exons, encoding an 1,133 amino acid protein.
 Its exonuclease domain is located between codons 304 and 517[47].
 Heterozygous germline mutations within the exonuclease (proofreading) domains of both POLE and POLD1 were recently associated with AAP[13], leading to an autosomal dominant inheritance condition that is characterized by high-penetrance predisposition to multiple colorectal adenomas, large adenomas, early-onset CRC, or multiple CRCs, as well as other extracolonic tumors such as endometrial tumors[48].

-Since the first association of POLE and POLD1 with AAP, several works have validated the results and found new germline mutations in the exonuclease domains[49–55] (Figures 1C and 1D).
-However, due to the small number of families described so far, accurate risk estimations and the contribution of polymerases to AP are still not well defined.
+Since the first association of POLE and POLD1 with AAP, several studies have validated the results and found new germline mutations in the exonuclease domains[49–55] (Figures 1C and 1D).
+However, due to the small number of families described so far, accurate risk estimations and the contribution of polymerases to AP are still not well-defined.

 NTHL1